mbari-org/benchmark_eval/doc/docs/usage.md

 2. Go to `tracker_output.ipynb` and make sure you have the correct video sequence in the **Setting Variables cell**.
 3. Run the **Ground Truth cell** to add the track id to the YOLO txt files and generate `gt.txt file`.
 This will look for the "labels" folder you exported to `benchmark_eval/temp` and create a folder called `labels_w_trackid`.
 This folder will then be converted from YOLO to MOT Challenge format.
 The final ground truth file will be called `gt.txt` and the script will place it under `benchmark_eval/data/gt/{vid_seq_name}/gt/gt.txt`.

-!!! note
-    The `.pyenv/runs/detect` folder accumulates results from .

 ### What is the MOT Challenge format?

 The MOT Challenge file format is required for the metric calculation in TrackEval.
 The files from RectLabel are exported as YOLO txt files, so they need to be converted.